doudoubobo/gnnlab/README.md

 # GNNLab

 GNNLab is a factored system for sample-based GNN training over GPUs.
 GNNLab dedicates each GPU to the task of graph sampling or model training.
 It accelerates both tasks by eliminating GPU memory contention.
 Furthermore, GNNLab embodies a new pre-sampling based caching policy that takes both sampling algorithms and GNN datasets into account, showing an efficient and robust caching performance.
+This work is cooperated with GraphScope team from Alibaba Group.

 <a href="https://github.com/alibaba/GraphScope"><img width="300" alt="gs-badge-cowork" src="https://user-images.githubusercontent.com/426463/165910265-3659a912-4243-4a50-a70e-94a8e9d56d43.png"></a>